How to Write a Children's Book: The Ultimate Guide to Writing a Successful Book for Young Readers

 When you walk into the children’s section at a bookstore or large retailer, you will see several categories of books that comprise this department, shelved in different areas.

-The age ranges are rough guides as a child’s age, maturity and reading proficiency will dictate a buying decision:
+The target age ranges are rough guides to a child’s age, maturity and reading proficiency that will dictate a buying decision:

 - Board book (newborn – 3)